 Basically, it means that if you take the business seriously, and do the steps to success you are taught, you should be able to reach the rank of Diamond within two to five years, and have complete financial freedom.

 I have looked at the stats of many Amway Diamonds on Amway Wiki.
 The one trend I noticed for most of the Diamonds is that it took most of them five to ten years to reach the rank of Diamond, on average.
 Some took longer.
 Some did it quicker.
-Individual results will always vary.
+Each person has a different success timeline.

 Based on my time in Amway, I think it’s much more realistic for the Amway 2 to 5 year plan to be a realistic amount of time to hit the rank of PLATINUM, if you’re doing the business part-time.